Home > Resources > Blog > Types of Working Capital

 The most important purpose of having adequate working capital is to fund short-term obligations like the day-to-day expenses of your company, meet urgent requirements, and have sufficient capital as a reserve.
 Furthermore, you can pay wages to employees, dues to suppliers, taxes, and more.
 Having short-term capital can also help you expand your company without taking on any debt.
 If suppose you want to take a loan for expansion, you can easily opt for credit based on your company’s positive working capital.

-How many types of working capital are there?
+How many Types of Working Capital are there?

 Here are the different types of working capital: